-- > The unfunded vested liability as of December 31, 2017 is \$4.9 billion (without regard to Affected Benefits pools), as compared to \$5.1 billion last year.
-The decrease in the unfunded vested liability since last year was primarily due to the greater than expected market value return and the increase in the PBGC interest rates.
-In addition, a reallocated pool of \$10,648,767 was established for withdrawn employers. - > The market value investment return for the year ended December 31, 2017 was 14.1%. - > The unamortized balance of the Affected Benefits pools, representing the value of benefit reductions under the Rehabilitation Plan when the Plan was in critical (Red Zone) status, is \$436 million. - > Interest rates used to determine the funded portion of the present value of vested benefits changed from 1.98% for 20 years and 2.67% thereafter to 2.34% for 20 years and 2.63% thereafter (PBGC interest rates). - > Since benefit accruals are tied to contribution rates, increases in contributions rates increased liabilities.
+- > The unfunded vested liability as of December 31, 2018 is \$4.8 billion (without regard to Affected Benefits pools), as compared to \$4.9 billion last year.
+The decrease in the unfunded vested liability since last year was primarily due to the increase in the PBGC interest rates and demographic assumption changes partially offset by the less than expected market value return.
+In addition, a reallocated pool of \$705,984 was established for withdrawn employers. - > The market value investment return for the year ended December 31, 2018 was -4.1%. - > The unamortized balance of the Affected Benefits pools, representing the value of benefit reductions under the Rehabilitation Plan when the Plan was in critical (Red Zone) status, is \$378.6 million. - > Interest rates used to determine the funded portion of the present value of vested benefits changed from 2.34% for 20 years and 2.63% thereafter to 2.84% for 20 years and 2.76% thereafter (PBGC interest rates). - > The following demographic assumptions were changed for this valuation (see Section 4, Exhibit 3 for details): - Mortality rates for both healthy and disabled lives - Retirement rates for retirements from active status - Retirement rates for retirements from inactive status - Optional form of payment